 Senior Poster Session (Class of 2020)

-The graduating class of 2020 must satisfy the capstone requirement of the CS major by registering and satisfactorily completing CPSC 099 (Senior Comprehensive).
+The graduating class of 2020 must satisfy the capstone requirement of the CS major by satisfactorily completing CPSC 099 (Senior Comprehensive).
 As part of CPSC 099, students will create a poster based on a project from a course taken in the Computer Science Department at Swarthmore or a summer research project with a Swarthmore CS faculty member.
 Students will present their poster at the poster session for CS senior majors (November 19-21, 2019).
 Courses taken off-campus or cross-listed from other departments are typically not eligible.

 The poster session allows all students to design and present on a topic of their choice, which is an important goal for our culminating experience.